 AHN Selection Criteria for the Recruitment of Homestay Host

-This document is for use by AHN when dealing with new Host applicants.
+This document is for use by Australian Homestay Network Pty Ltd (ACN 124 610 313) (AHN) employees when dealing with new Host applicants.
 It outlines the standards that all Hosts will need to meet in order to be acceptable to the AHN community.
-It should be used as a guide during initial contact with new applicants and referred to when conducting their home inspection.
+It should be used as a guide during initial contact with new applicants and referred to when conducting their Home inspection.

-The goal of AHN is to recruit Hosts who can achieve excellent performance for Guests using the AHN system.
+The goal of AHN is to recruit Hosts who can achieve excellent performance for Guests in AHN Homestay.
 Customer satisfaction can be achieved if Guests understand their duty of care and receive support and training on an ongoing basis.
 Hosting for the right reasons is paramount.
 Hosts must be financially stable and have time to spend with the Guest and be willing to include their Guests in their home/family activities.

 The chronological sequence of Host selection allows a supervisor to make an informed decision based on how well the prospective Host deals with each stage of their application and their ability to communicate with the supervisor throughout this process.
 The supervisor should pay particular attention to the tone and quality of their initial communication, how well they proceed with the training and orientation and, finally, the result of their home interview.